 Mike has presented lectures for the National Council for the Social Studies Annual Convention, the Colorado Music Educators Association Convention, and the University of Northern Colorado’s Center for Integrated Studies Annual Summer Institute, as well as workshops on arts integration for numerous school districts throughout the state of Colorado.
 Mike enjoys presenting workshops and lectures on American music history in general, jazz and American popular music in particular, as well as arts integration for non-arts educators.

-John Brennan a native of Columbus, Ohio is in his first season as a Graduate Assistant with the Ohio State University Marching Band.
-He graduated in 2009 from Ohio State with a Bachelors in Music Education and is currently pursing his Masters in Music Education.
+John Brennan is in his second season as a Graduate Assistant with the Ohio State University Marching Band.
+A native of Columbus, he graduated in 2009 from Ohio State with a Bachelors in Music Education and is currently pursuing his Masters in Music Education.
 During his undergraduate career John was a 5 year member (2003-2007) of the Ohio State University Marching Band and was an Assistant Squad Leader his final season.

 In addition to John’s Graduate Assistant position he has been a member of the Ohio State Marching Band Arranging Staff since 2010.
 He began arranging for the Athletic Band during his undergraduate career which included 4 spring game halftime shows.
-John still designs, and arranges for the Athletic Band in addition to his duties with the Ohio State University Marching Band.
+John still designs and arranges for the Athletic Band in addition to his duties with the Marching Band.

 Evan Lynch is in his first year as a Graduate Assistant Director with the Ohio State University Marching Band.
 He received his undergraduate degree in Music Performance from Arizona State University in 2009, a Master’s Degree in Higher Education from Auburn University in 2012, and is currently pursuing a Doctor of Musical Arts Degree in Clarinet Performance.
 During his tenure at Auburn University, he served as a Graduate Teaching Assistant with the band department and an instructor of music appreciation.